EndPointCorp/end-point-blog/2025/06/implementing-azure-blob-storage-net-9.md

 });
 ```

-Of course, we would want to configure authentication, add validations, and other security measures on these endpoints to prevent SPAMmers from filling out our storage capacity 🙂.
+Of course, we would want to configure authentication, add validations, and other security measures on these endpoints to prevent spammers from filling out our storage capacity 🙂.
 But the basics are there.

 Also, there are recommended practices for any Azure integrations to consider, as we increase the robustness of our application: